tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-nw.js.md

-Here is the list of apps and companies using node-webkit.
-If you want your app or company listed, you can add it yourself or send a mail to roger.wang@intel.com, both public and private apps would be fine.
+Here is the list of apps and companies using NW.js.
+You can add your application here.